volodymyrhudyma/blog/content/blog/2020-06-11-add-redux-with-typescript-to-your-react-applicaton-june-2020.md

 You may have notices that we import `AppState` type.

-It's necessary to type the `state` argument in order to have a hint of what can be accessed from it.
+It's necessary to type the `state` argument to have a hint of what can be accessed from it.

 Change the `src/store/rootReducer.ts` to export `AppState`: